Science News Roundup: Some lingering COVID-19 issues seen in children; patients' antibodies attack multiple virus targets | Science-Environment

 Following is a summary of current science news briefs.

-Some lingering COVID-19 issues are seen in children; patients' antibodies attack multiple virus targets
+Some lingering COVID-19 issues seen in children; patients' antibodies attack multiple virus targets

 The following is a roundup of some of the latest scientific studies on the novel coronavirus and efforts to find treatments and vaccines for COVID-19, the illness caused by the virus.
-Long-lasting COVID-19 effects were seen in children
+Long lasting COVID-19 effects seen in children